Market Data Cleansing

 Alt for image

-On an instrument basis, once all breaks have been resolved and approved (i.e. status is ‘Verified’), you can view the corresponding MD XM results at the dashboard level.
+On an instrument basis, once all breaks have been resolved and approved (i.e. status is ‘Verified’), you can view the corresponding market data cleansing results at the dashboard level.

-If you have imported corrupted market data to ‘NEW MARKET DATA GROUP’ to trigger a break during the MD XM workflow, you can now either restore the original market data (as described above) or perform curve calibration and portfolio valuation using the overlay cleansed data.
+If you have imported corrupted market data to ‘NEW MARKET DATA GROUP’ to trigger a break during the market data cleansing workflow, you can now either restore the original market data (as described above) or perform curve calibration and portfolio valuation using the overlay cleansed data.

 For each curve node and volatility point, Xplain automatically generates a unique identifier, referred to as a market data key (MDK), which is derived from the instrument’s characteristics (e.g. tenor) and the underlying index convention.
 MDKs are used to map a curve node or a volatility point to the relevant market data.